microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Shades:** Creates 1d4 illusory doubles (with 75% of the caster's HP).
 Can talk and cast spells at medium range for 1 round/level or until they "die".

-**Phantasmal Weird:** Creates a phantasmal image of a feasrsome creature.
+**Phantasmal Weird:** Creates a phantasmal image of a fearsome creature.
 Target makes will save.
 If failed, target takes a Fortitude save or dies from fear.
 If succeeded, target takes 5d6 damage, 1d4 points of STR damage, and is stunned for 2 rounds.

 **Shadow Craft:** An illusory object becomes permanently real.

 **Complete Silence:** A subject becomes completely undetectable by sound.

-**Figmentation:** Any real object or subject is cast into the shadow realm, making it an illusion.
-This spell, like a wish, can only be cast without penalty the first time.
+**Figmentation:** Any real object or subject is cast into an unknown location in the Ethereal Plane (The ethereal plane is a separate plane from the material plane, invisible to creatures on the material plane.
+It is gravity-less and dull; a land of ghosts, shadows, and wisps), making it a shadowy illusion.
+This spell, can only be cast without penalty the first time.
 After the first successful casting, if attempted again, the caster has a 50% chance of passing.
-If the caster fails, he/she is cast into the shadow realm, becoming an illusion.
+If the caster fails, he/she is cast into the Ethereal Plane instead, becoming an illusion.

 ## Divine (Druid) Spells